xing/hops/packages/graphql/README.md

 If you don't already have an existing Hops project read this section [on how to set up your first Hops project.](https://github.com/xing/hops/tree/master#quick-start)

-### GraphQL Mock Server

-Read the [Read Me](./mock-server/README.md) for setup instructions.

-### CLI

-#### `graphql introspect`

-Extract information to support the `IntrospectionFragmentMatcher` from either a remote GraphQL server or from a local GraphQL schema file.

-This preset takes care of setting up the Apollo cache and fragment matchers - if a `fragmentsFile` is present it will use the `IntrospectionFragmentMatcher`, otherwise it will fall back to a `HeuristicFragmentMatcher`.

-This is not strictly necessary but is recommended if you have a more complex schema and are querying fragments on unions or interfaces.

-Head over to https://github.com/apollographql/react-docs/blob/master/source/initialization.md#using-fragments-on-unions-and-interfaces to read more details about this.

-##### Arguments

-###### `-H` / `--header`

-Pass additional HTTP headers that should be sent when executing the introspection query against a remote GraphQL server.
-For example when your server requires an authentication token or similar.

-This argument can be specified multiple times to add multiple HTTP headers.

 ### Usage

 In order to start using GraphQL in your application install this preset and configure the required options (see below).